cloudmesh-community/hid-sp18-409/project-code/README.md

 * you should install docker.

-* change the directory to **project-code** folder.
+* Change the directory to **project-code** folder.

-* Before statring the docker-build and start please make sure that your computer is not using port 5050 for some other task as you are going to see the web application on port 5050.
+* Start the service using following make command (Before statring the docker-build and start please make sure that your computer is not using port 5050 for some other task as you are going to see the web application on port 5050).

-  * ```make docker-compose-start```

-* Start the service using following make command

   * ```make docker-compose-start```